Skip to main content

 1. Navigate to SettingsIntegrations

-2. Select the connector
+2. Find the source

-3. Click Sync Now
+3. Click Sync

 You can only trigger a manual sync if no sync is currently running.
 If a sync is in progress, the button will be disabled.